Knott's Berry Farm with Kids

 Playdate with Ezra at North Beach Playground

 This new playground is clean, modern and covered with the soft, spongy flooring that makes it feel very safe for little ones.
 There are no sand or water features here, but that is okay as you do have a beach access path just across from it.
 I like the far side for little kids, which has a slide, a teeter-totter, infant swings and some fun swirly rides.
 This park can get busy, especially on the bigger kid side but overall it feels very safe and clean.
 The only downside is there is very limited shade.
-To keep soft flooring in good condition, it would require Wetpour Maintenance
+Still, the surface almost feels like laminate flooring in its smoothness and durability, making it easy to keep clean and comfortable for play.

 South Beach Playground